Wednesday, February 25, 2026

 The man in the passenger seat gets out of the car and walks around, over to me.
 “Come here, man, have a drink.”

-I come off the stoop and he gives me a plastic cup and pours out some tequila.
+I come off the stoop and he gives me a plastic cup and pours some tequila.
 “Thank you,” I say.
 Together we drink.

 The man in the driver’s seat says, “What you want to hear?”